About the college

 Further information on accommodation at Corpus Christi College is available on the college website.

 The college provides meals in its dining hall every day during term time.
 Brunch is only provided on a Saturday and brunch and dinner is provided on Sunday during term.
-Student meals are not available during the vacations.
+Limited student meals are available during the vacations.

 All housing has shared kitchen facilities available.
 Meals are paid for separately from the accommodation charge.